bruno-lang/bruno-lang.github.io/learn/index.md

 			Int dy = b y - a y

 The function `distance` calculates the distance between 2 points `a` and `b`.
-The four local variables `dx`, `dy`, `dx-square` and `dy-square` are declared using the functions parameters and any of the other variables.
-Thanks to referential transparent order of declaration is irrelevant.
+Local variables like `dx`, `dy`, `dx-square` and `dy-square` can  be declared based on the function's parameters and any of the other variables.
+Thanks to referential transparency order of declaration is irrelevant and can be done for best readability.

 ### Loops
 - say something about how loop constructs are done